Characters: 1983: Doomsday

 - Vestigial Empire: It still holds itself as a direct continuation of pre-Doomsday Britain as well as The British Empire.

 Zulu Kingdom (KwaZulu)

-- Darkest Africa: Heavily averted.
+- Darkest Africa: Averted.
 It's one of the nicer and relatively stable survivor-nations in former Southern Africa.

 This page has not been indexed.
 Please choose a satisfying and delicious index page to put it on.